 A diamond cut gives it the ability to reflect light to ensure it sparkles and shines in different ways and intensities.
 We often think diamond cut refers to the shape of the diamond like round, oval, emerald, baguette and much more.
 However the cut of a diamond actually relates to how a diamond reacts to light that shine upon it.

 The GIA rates cuts as Excellent, Very Good, Good, Fair, and Poor.
 Excellent cuts are the most valuable, creating maximum brightness, fire (rainbow colours), and ultimate scintillation (sparkle).
 Proportions of the diamond’s facets influence its interaction with light, resulting in unique visual effects.

 Each diamond is different and unique, each producing differing results when they interact with light rays.
 This gives each diamond an individual and unique characteristic on its ability to influence light to create visually stunning effects.

-A diamonds value and price take into account all of the 4C’s- Colour, Clarity, Cut and Carat weight.
+Therefore, a diamond’s overall value and price takes into account all of the 4C’s- Colour, Clarity, Cut and Carat weight.